zetaPRIME/sb.StardustSuite/StardustLib/sys/metagui/readme.md

 ### Scroll Area
 Another layout-proxy, this time with drag-scrolling; left or right click for touch-style "fling" scrolling, middle click for "thumb" (absolute) mode.
+As of Beta v0.1.2, full scroll wheel support is included.
 ##### Attributes
 ```js
 "scrollDirections" : [0, 1], // Whether the contents can be scrolled on each axis.
 Defaults to vertical.